nftensor/nftensor.com/README.md

-# nftensor.com
-Website to manage creating NFTs on Ethereum using Bittensor
+## Website to mint NFTs on Ethereum using Bittensor for generative art